bookqaq/advantage-xfds/README.md

-Sincere sorry to diverse system.
+My sincere sorry to diverse system.

 I've already preordered one.